 Attended St. Joseph’s Boys School, Ipswich – 1st October 1906 – 20th December 1907.

 Mr Thomas Hobin applied for his late son’s Clasp, which was then sent on the 9th September 1920 to 140, Cavendish Street, Ipswich.

 Soldiers’ Effects to Ada E. Hobin – mother.

 Will in favour of mother.

-Sidney is also remembered on Holy Trinity church Memorial.
+Sidney is also remembered on the war memorial at Holy Trinity church, Ipswich.